BinaryMoon/binarysun/_pages/favorites.md

 <div class="wrapper message no-favorites">
 Looks like you don't have any favourite games.

-Play some games, and favourite the ones you like best.
-They will then show up on this page so you can access them easily.
+Play <a href="{% link _pages/games.md %}">some games</a>, and favourite the ones you like best.
+They will show here so you can access them easily.
 </div>